This article by Jerry Cates, first published on 10 February 2019, was last revised on 19 August 2022. © Bugsinthenews Vol. 20:02(01).

 Even more important, though, is the fact that — with a little research and a modicum of elbow-grease — most Texas homeowners can reduce the risk of termite attacks on their homes to nearly zero, even in the midst of young, vibrant colonies of the most voracious termite species around.

 That’s what the author refers to as “Keeping Termites Honest.”

 Because of their bad reputation, many think termites are all bad.
 Nothing, though, is further from the truth.
 Termites, including those with the worst rap sheets of all, were not made to destroy our homes.
 They consume cellulose and lignin, in the form of dead or decaying plant tissue, to stay alive.
 In their natural environments they pay us a huge favor by turning fallen trees and shrubs, and other plant life, back into the soil nutrients living botanicals need to stay healthy.
 They get in trouble, and cause us grief, only when they wander outside that narrow niche and feed on the finished timbers, floorings, and wallboards of man-made structures.

 So, how do we keep them honest, strictly confined to those pursuits that benefit us and the ecosystems they occupy?
 By following a few simple rules in and around our homes.
 Specifics on that front will be explained later in this article, in the section titled “Conditions Conducive to Termite Infestations.”
 If you disregard those rules, you open the door for termites to inflict damage.
-Obedience to them, though, is often enough to ensure that the termites in our midst perform admirably as important recyclers of nature’s accumulations of cellulosic debris, without munching on our homes in the process.
+Obedience to them, though, is often enough to ensure that the termites in our midst perform admirably as important recyclers of nature’s accumulations of cellulosic debris, without munching on our homes and trees in the process.